 Even vegetable scraps would make great vegetable broth.
 Simply add some spices like thyme, bay leaf add some water to cover the vegetables, salt to taste and simmer for a few hour hours!

-This post on how to restore the earth reminds us that we need to be more conscious of our actions.
+This post on how to Restore The Earth in 2021 and beyond reminds us that we need to be more conscious of our actions.
 We need to encourage people around us to support a sustainable lifestyle because protecting the planet starts with us.

 The health of our environment depends on us.
 We must be willing to make the right choices and so we need to do our part.